 The provisions of HCS policies SS6, SD1, SD3 and SD4 are considered sufficient for most of the needs of the Parish in relation to addressing pollution and land stability which are issues requiring high levels of professional advice not available to the Parish Council.
-Policy WG7 protects the amenity of existing residents, which will include from potential noise and air pollution and ensures that new residential development is not located where such pollution exists (NPPF para 180).
-Policy WG8 covers the issue of contaminated land which Herefordshire Council suggests may be relevant when, in particular, agricultural land is developed (NPPF paras 178 and 179).
-There are general references to the protection of amenity within many of the NDP's policies including Policies WG10, WG11, WG12, WG13 and WG19.
-Policies WG8 and WG21

-Protection Act 1990 (NPPF para 178b).
+Policy DW11 protects the amenity of existing residents, which will include from potential noise and air pollution and ensures that new residential development is not located where such pollution exists (NPPF para 180).
+More specifically Policy DW11[g] covers the issue of contaminated land which Herefordshire Council suggests may be relevant when, in particular, agricultural land is developed (NPPF paras 178 and 179).
+Policy DW9 aims at ensuring new development does not result in pollution arising from waste water drainage.
+There are general references to the protection Protection Act 1990 (NPPF para 178b).